TITLE 80: PUBLIC OFFICIALS AND EMPLOYEES

 b) Notice

 Notice to a designated representative is notice to the client or member represented.
-Notice to an employee who is not represented shall be served at the address specified in the employee's appeal or, if an address was not specified, to the last address shown in the employee's personnel file.
+Notice to an employee who is not represented shall be served at the address specified in the employee's appeal or, if an address was not specified, to the last address shown in the employee's personnel record.

 c) Computation of Time